demystifyfp/demystifyfp/content/fsharp/series/fstweet/sending-verification-email.md

 type SendEmail = Email -> AsyncResult<unit, Exception>
 ```

-The `Email` record represents the required details for sending an email and the `SendEmail` represents the function signature of a send email function.
+The `Email` record represents the required details for sending an email, and the `SendEmail` represents the function signature of a send email function.

-The next step, is adding a function which sends an email using Postmark.
+The next step is adding a function which sends an email using Postmark.

 ```fsharp
 // ...